-On 21 December 2017, following a consultation exercise, the Government announced plans to tackle the growing problem of newly built houses being sold as leasehold rather than freehold, and to limit ground rents on newly created lease agreements.
-Leasehold reform was included in the Law Commission’s 13th Programme of Law Reform – this work includes identifying ways to make buying a freehold or extending a lease “easier, faster, fairer and cheaper.”
+On 21 December 2017, following a consultation exercise, the Government announced plans to tackle the growing problem of newly built houses sold as leasehold rather than freehold, and to limit ground rents on new lease agreements.
+Leasehold reform was included in the Law Commission’s 13th Programme of Law Reform with the aim of finding ways to make buying a freehold or extending a lease “easier, faster, fairer and cheaper.”

 The Law Commission’s work

 The Law Commission’s work on leasehold reform is complete.
 The Commission carried out a full review of enfranchisement law and procedure.
-Enfranchisement is the term used to describe buying the freehold interest or extending a lease agreement.
+Enfranchisement describes buying the freehold interest or extending a lease agreement.

 On 19 July 2018, the Commission published proposed measures (PDF 477 KB) to help existing leasehold homeowners buy the freehold of their houses.
-This was followed in September 2018 with a consultation paper (PDF 7.12 MB)– responses were invited up to 20 November 2018.
-The paper proposed “a new, single regime for leasehold enfranchisement designed to benefit leaseholders of houses and flats.”
-A summary version of the consultation paper (PDF 884 KB) is available.
+In September 2018 a consultation paper (PDF 7.12 MB) proposed “a new, single regime for leasehold enfranchisement designed to benefit leaseholders of houses and flats.”

-On 9 January 2020, the Commission published Leasehold home ownership: buying your freehold or extending your lease – Report on options to reduce the price payable (PDF 3.49MB).
-A final report on reforming all aspects of leasehold enfranchisement was published on 21 July 2020 entitled Leasehold homeownership: buying your freehold or extending your lease (PDF 13.91MB).
-A summary report (470 KB) was published alongside.
+On 9 January 2020, the Commission published Leasehold home ownership: buying your freehold or extending your lease – Report on options to reduce the price payable.
+A final report on reforming all aspects of leasehold enfranchisement was published on 21 July 2020 entitled Leasehold homeownership: buying your freehold or extending your lease.
+A summary report was published alongside.

 The Law Commission also reviewed leaseholders’ Right to Manage.
-A consultation exercise was launched in January 2019 with a closing date of 30 April 2019.
-A final report was published on 21 July 2020: Leasehold home ownership: exercising the Right to Manage (PDF 3.68MB).
-There is also a summary document (414 KB).
+A consultation exercise was launched in January 2019 with a final report published on 21 July 2020: Leasehold home ownership: exercising the Right to Manage.
+There is also a summary document.

-The Law Commission issued Commonhold: A Call For Evidence (PDF 771 KB) on 22 February 2018 – submissions were invited up to 19 April 2018.
-A public consultation exercise was launched on 10 December 2018 with submissions accepted up to 10 March 2019.
-The final report was published on 21 July 2020: Reinvigorating commonhold: the alternative to leasehold ownership (PDF 5.78MB) together with a summary document (PDF 647 KB).
+The Law Commission issued Commonhold: A Call For Evidence (PDF 771 KB) on 22 February 2018.
+A public consultation exercise launched on 10 December 2018 with a final report published on 21 July 2020: Reinvigorating commonhold: the alternative to leasehold ownership together with a summary document.

 Related Government proposals